Why purchase hallmarked gold jewellery?

 Important points to keep in mind while purchasing gold jewellery

 Look for: Jewellery showroom selling BIS Hallmark Gold Jewellery.

-Buy: Hallmark Gold Jewellery only.
-It assures the mark of purity/fitness.
+Buy: Hallmarked gold Jewellery only.
+It assures the mark of purity/fineness.

-All that Glitters may not be Gold.
-Be sure, it is pure gold with a hallmark signs!
+All that glitters may not be gold.
+Be sure it is pure gold which is properly hallmarked.

 Enter an amount to find out its value in gold